KITKATXU/gzip-rust/README.md

 - **Limited Understanding of C Macros**:
   The model struggles with handling C macros and conditional compilation flags, which may need special handling or manual intervention in certain cases.

+- **Unsupported Negative Indexing**:
+  Rust does not support negative indexing, and the model is unaware if an index is negative.
+This manifests in the code as direct conversions from signed to unsigned integers, causing out-of-bounds indexing.
+This requires the model to have a deep understanding of the C code, which is a complex task.

+- **Omission of Functionality**:
+  The model often truncates long functions, translating only parts of them, which results in incomplete translations.
+Manual segmentation is applied to ensure each part is fully translated, after which the segments are reassembled by the model.

 ## Next Steps and Plans

 1. **Improve Prompting**:
     - Refine the prompting mechanism to improve the translation accuracy, particularly in cases of complex functions, macros, and constants.

-2. **Expand Test Coverage**:
-    - Create automated tests to verify the correctness of the translated Rust code, beyond manual testing.
-This will help track bug fixes and regression.

-3. **Address Hallucinations**:
+2. **Address Hallucinations**:
-    - Improve the model’s understanding of the original C code by providing more context, such as including more related functions or entire code blocks.
+    - Improve the model’s understanding of the original C code by providing more context, such as including more related function headers with the help of data flow graphs (DFG).

-4. **Error Handling in Rust**:
+3. **Error Handling in Rust**:
     - Ensure that the Rust translation consistently handles errors with `Result` types and removes unsafe operations like `exit()` in favor of proper Rust error handling.

 ## Running the Project